olsh/dotnet-consolidate/README.md

 `dotnet consolidate -s YourSolution.sln AnotherSolution.sln`

+You can also optionally specify the a package ID if you want only a single package to be consolidated `dotnet consolidate -s YourSolution.sln -p PackageId`

+or a list of package IDs if you want to consolidate multiple, but not all which are referenced in the solution projects

+`dotnet consolidate -s YourSolution.sln -p PackageID1 PackageID2`

-If the tool finds discrepancies between projects, it exits with non-success status code and prints these discrepancies.
+If the tool finds discrepancies between projects (only the specified ones if -p is given), it exits with non-success status code and prints these discrepancies.

 ## Examples